 Large-scale resource extraction is a toxic and inescapable reality for those living in the southwestern United States.
 From the mining of uranium, oil, and coal, to the rerouting of water sources to generate hydroelectric power for major cities in the U.S., these material dislocations disproportionately harm Native American peoples in the region.
 An attention to these harmful extractions, and to the relationships between humans and the nonhuman environment, defines the practice of Santa Fe-based artist Will Wilson (Diné/Navajo).
 Through photography, installation, and performance, Wilson’s work addresses the balance required to maintain these lands, and the implications of our failure to do so.

 The works on view in AIR / Survey engage with the visual traditions of landscape representation and survey photography in the U.S. Wilson’s large-scale photographs of mining sites inside of and bordering the Navajo Nation between New Mexico, Utah, and Arizona visualize, with uncompromising attention, how the destruction of land ultimately leads to the destruction of ourselves and our communities.
 A new multi-part installation for the Visual Arts Center envisions what an architecture of apocalypse might look like through structures built by its survivors.
-In addition, a reworked version of Wilson’s pre-existing AIR Lab installation serves as an incubator for conversations about Indigenous medicines, cultural continuity, and food sovereignty.
+In addition, a reworked version of Wilson’s pre-existing AIR Lab installation contains plants and Medicines cultivated by Marika Alvarado, a Lipan Mescalero Apache Medicine Woman.
+Her wisdom and healing practice provides a local counterpoint to the ecological destruction highlighted in Wilson's photographs.
+Their collaboration speaks to the importance of cultural continuity, Indigenous wisdoms, and healing through the Earth.

 Will Wilson: AIR / Survey is organized by Kaila Schedeen, 2019–2020 curatorial fellow, Visual Arts Center.
 Special thanks to Marika Alvarado and Evie Carr for their guidance and plant cultivation for AIR Lab.